-The 2018-27 TIP is one part of the MPO's transportation planning process.
-The planning process includes the development of a Metropolitan Transportation Plan.
+The 2020-2029 TIP is one part of the MPO's transportation planning process.
+The planning process includes the development of a Metropolitan Transportation Plan (MTP).
 The MPO adopts the long-range transportation plan.
 As projects in these long-range plans advance to implementation, they are programmed in the TIP for study, design, right-of-way acquisition and construction, provided they attain environmental permits and other necessary clearances.

 The purpose of the TIP is to set forth the MPO's near-term program for transportation projects.
 The TIP is prepared according to the MPO's procedures.
 An MPO Committee works with the State DOT and the appropriate transit operators in developing a draft TIP.
 Following public and agency review, the TIP is typically approved first by the State DOT (as part of the STIP), and then by the MPO.
-The TIP is forwarded to the State DOT, then on to federal funding agencies - the Federal Highway Administration, and the Federal Transit Administration.
+The TIP is forwarded to the State DOT, then on to federal funding agencies-the Federal Highway Administration, and the Federal Transit Administration.

-Prior to this proposed amendment, the 2018-27 TIP was most recently amended and a conformity determination made with an effective date of February 12, 2019.
+The 2020-2029 TIP was adopted and a conformity determination made with an effective date of February 6, 2020.